s15n/par-lang/docs/src/types.md

 ?
 // construct a list of Repl<Bool>
-// i.e. a value of a recursive type dec repeat : [Nat, Repl<Bool>] List<Bool>
+// i.e. a value of a recursive type
+//
+// at the same time, destruct a value
+// of the recursive type Nat
+dec repeat : [Nat, Repl<Bool>] List<Bool>
 def repeat = [n, b] n begin {
   .zero! => do { b.drop? } in .empty!